 - Natia [nah TEE ah] – Again, this is commonly only a small part of longer title names (and poetic sentiments) in the Samoan language, but this word by itself means ‘hidden’… as in a hidden treasure or secret.
 I like this name so much I’m saving a longer version of it for my own child one day… 🙂

 - La’ei [lah ‘AY] – La’ei refers to clothing, but more in the sense of ‘fashion’ rather than just clothes.
-Like in this photo posted in the ville.
 So if you can handle pronouncing the glottal stop in the middle of this word, and you aren’t scared of predisposing your daughter to a love of fashion, then this is the name for you!

-- Masina [mah SEE nah] – eiight daez suggested this one, and it’s also quite popular amongst Samoans – girls and boys, although it does sound more girly to the non-Samoan ear.
+- Masina [mah SEE nah] – Another of our old school One Samoana natives, eiight daez, suggested this one, and it’s also quite popular amongst Samoans – girls and boys, although it does sound more girly to the non-Samoan ear.
 It’s our word for ‘moon’, and it reminds me of one of my most favourite songs: Moe i le po masina (asleep on a moonlit night).

 - Manaia [mah NAH yah] – I love this name for so many reasons, including the fact that it was given to my (boy) cousin by my grandmother – he was the last child she named before she died.
 Its simple meaning is ‘nice’ or ‘good’ or ‘beautiful’.
 In Samoan culture, though, ‘manaia’ is what we call the son of a high chief, especially when he performs the taualuga, which is a graceful solo dance to honour his family and village.
 As a name, it works for girls as well as boys, and when shortened can either be ‘Mana’, which means ‘spiritual power’, or ‘Naya’ .. which just sounds trendy, don’t it?